Language Modeling Teaches You More Syntax than Translation Does: Lessons Learned Through Auxiliary Task Analysis: Related Work

 \section{Related Work}

 \paragraph{Evaluating Learned Representations} \citet{Adi2016} introduce the idea of examining sentence vector representations by training auxiliary classifiers to take sentence encodings and predict attributes like word order. \citet{Belinkov2017a} build on this work by examining the hidden states of LSTMs trained on translation and find that they learn substantial POS and morphological information without direct supervision for these linguistic properties.
 Beyond translation, \citet{Blevins2018} find that deep LSTMs learn hierarchical syntax when trained on a variety of tasks---including semantic role labeling, language modeling, and dependency parsing.
-By controlling for model size and the quantity and genre of the training data, we build on \citet{Blevins2018} by making direct comparisons between tasks on their ability to induce syntactic information.
+However, the models examined by \citet{Blevins2018} were also trained on different datasets, so it's unclear if the differences in syntactic task performance are due to the training objectives or simply differences in the training data.
+By controlling for model size and the quantity and genre of the training data, we we are able to make direct comparisons between tasks on their ability to induce syntactic information.

 \paragraph{Transfer Learning of Representations} Much of the work on sentence-level pretraining has focused on sentence-to-vector models and evaluating learned representations on how well they can be used to perform sentence-level classification tasks.
 A prominent early success in this area with unlabeled data is skip-thought \citep{Kiros2015}, the technique of training a sequence-to-sequence model to predict the sentence preceding and following each sentence in a running text.
 InferSent \citep{Conneau2017}---the technique of pretraining encoders on natural language inference data---yields strikingly better performance when such labeled data is available.